Part C – Leave

 - If under a state or territory law, a day or part day is substituted for one of the public holidays listed above, then the substituted day or part day is the public holiday.

-- Where an employee is absent from his or her employment on a day or part day that is a public holiday, they will be paid at the employee's normal rate of pay for the employee's ordinary hours of work on the day or part day.
+- Where an employee is absent from their employment on a day or part day that is a public holiday, they will be paid at the employee’s normal rate of pay for the employee’s Ordinary Hours of Work on the day or part day.